Analyzing Deep Neural Networks with Symbolic Propagation: Towards Higher Precision and Faster Verification

 \section{Related Work}

 Verification of neural networks can be traced back to \cite{DBLP:conf/cav/PulinaT10}, where the network is encoded after approximating every sigmoid activation function with a set of piecewise linear constraints and then solved with an SMT solver.
 It works with a network of 6 hidden nodes.
-More recently, by considering DNNs with ReLU activation functions, the verification approaches include constraint-solving \cite{DBLP:conf/cav/KatzBDJK17,LM2017,DBLP:conf/atva/Ehlers17,NKPSW2017}, layer-by-layer exhaustive search \cite{DBLP:conf/cav/HuangKWW17,WHK2017}, global optimisation \cite{DBLP:conf/ijcai/RuanHK18}, abstract interpretation \cite{AI2}, etc. More specifically, \cite{DBLP:conf/cav/KatzBDJK17} presents an SMT solver Reluplex to verify properties on DNNs with fully-connected layers. \cite{DBLP:conf/atva/Ehlers17} presents another SMT solver Planet which combines linear approximation and interval arithmetic to work with fully connected and max pooling layers.
-Methods based on SMT solvers do not scale well, e.g., Reluplex can only work with DNNs with about a few hidden neurons.
+More recently, by considering DNNs with ReLU activation functions, the verification approaches include constraint-solving \cite{DBLP:conf/cav/KatzBDJK17,LM2017,DBLP:conf/atva/Ehlers17,NKPSW2017}, layer-by-layer exhaustive search \cite{DBLP:conf/cav/HuangKWW17}, global optimisation \cite{DBLP:conf/ijcai/RuanHK18,SherLock,RWSHKK2019}, abstract interpretation \cite{AI2,deepz,deeppoly}, functional approximation \cite{XTJ2018}, and reduction to two-player game \cite{WHK2017,WWRHK2019}, etc. More specifically, \cite{DBLP:conf/cav/KatzBDJK17} presents an SMT solver Reluplex to verify properties on DNNs with fully-connected layers. \cite{DBLP:conf/atva/Ehlers17} presents another SMT solver Planet which combines linear approximation and interval arithmetic to work with fully connected and max pooling layers.
+Methods based on SMT solvers do not scale well, e.g., Reluplex can only work with DNNs with a few hidden neurons.

-Besides the verification problem, research has been conducted on the output range problem.
-In \cite{DBLP:conf/nfm/DuttaJST18}, Sherlock, an algorithm based on local and global search and mixed integer linear programming (MILP), is put forward to calculate the output range of a given label when the inputs are restricted to a small subspace.
-It is shown that Sherlock is much more efficient in calculating output range than Reluplex. \cite{DBLP:conf/ijcai/RuanHK18} also gives an algorithm for output range analysis, and their algorithm is workable for all Lipschitz continuous DNNs, including all layers and activation functions mentioned above.
+The above works are mainly for the verification of local robustness.
+Research has been conducted to compute other properties, e.g., the output reachability.
+An exact computation of output reachability can be utilised to verify local robustness.
+In \cite{DBLP:conf/nfm/DuttaJST18}, Sherlock, an algorithm based on local and global search and mixed integer linear programming (MILP), is put forward to calculate the output range of a given label when the inputs are restricted to a small subspace. \cite{DBLP:conf/ijcai/RuanHK18} presents another algorithm for output range analysis, and their algorithm is workable for all Lipschitz continuous DNNs, including all layers and activation functions mentioned above.
 In \cite{DBLP:journals/corr/abs-1804-10829}, the authors use symbolic interval propagation to calculate output range.
-Compared with this work, our approach is sound and fits for general abstract domains, while their symbolic interval propagation is unsound (see Sect.~5) and is designed specifically for symbolic intervals.
+Compared with \cite{DBLP:journals/corr/abs-1804-10829}, our approach fits for general abstract domains, while their symbolic interval propagation is designed specifically for symbolic intervals.